For the 2015-2016 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 Fraternities will be required to submit both an “In-House” roster and a “Room Assignment” roster to the Office of Greek Organizations.
 A Residence Manager of

 each house will manage this process for their house.

-House rosters are simply rosters showing that the house is full or that all available members on campus will be living in the house.
-House rosters in full houses
+House roster worksheets are simply rosters showing that the house is full or that all available members on campus will be living in the house.
+House roster

 (Note: Members who are required to live in their house but do not wish to live there have the option to disaffiliate from the organization.)

 Fees for living in non college-owned fraternity houses are set by the individual chapter’s Alumni Corporation.
 College owned fraternity room rates are established by

 the College.
 The College collects all fraternity housing fees as part of the billing process.
 For those houses not owned by the College these funds are passed on to

 the fraternity’s Alumni Corporations.
 Fraternity members may also be subject to other fees associated with their fraternity alumni corporation to help offset the cost

 of house operations.
 These fees are determined upon by the Alumni Corporation, but collected through the college billing process.